- UCAS course code

 - Developed experience in a critical use of the Internet to retrieve information.

 - Gained experience in utilizing computer word processing software.

 Formative or Summative

 Students will receive summative and formative feedback on their written coursework.
 Students are encouraged to submit a draft of the Object/Monument Essay to the course convenor for written formative feedback in advance of the final submission.

 The seminars are a place for directed discussion and thus provide verbal formative feedback on the development and presentation of argument and interpretation on a weekly basis.
 In advance of submitting written coursework, students are encouraged to discuss their plans with the course convenor who will provide formative feedback.

 Algaze, G. 2008.
 Ancient Mesopotamia at the Dawn of Civilization: The Evolution of an Urban Landscape.
-Chicago University Press.
+Chicago: Chicago University Press.

 Braudel, F. 1972.
 The Mediterranean and the Mediterranean World in the Age of Philip II (S. Reynolds, trans.).
 London: Harper Collins.

 Broodbank, C. 2013.
 The Making of the Middle Sea: A History of the Mediterranean from the Beginning to the Emergence of the Classical World.
 London: Thames & Hudson.